turcuciprian/easy-countdown-timer/readme.txt

 * List of all available timers with name and available shortcode
 * The ability to delete timers from the list

+= 2.1.2 =

+* Improved popup insert and close design (they are more visible on scroll)

 == Upgrade Notice ==

 = 1.0.0 =